Ludeon/RimWorld-SpanishLatin/README.md

 _ _ _

-This is the Latin American Spanish translation of Rimworld 1.3.3300 (Stable Release)
+This is the Latin American Spanish translation of Rimworld 1.3.3306 (Unstable Release)

-Esta es la traducción para latinoamérica de Rimworld 1.3.3300 (Versión Estable)
+Esta es la traducción para latinoamérica de Rimworld 1.3.3306 (Versión Inestable)

 See this page for license info: